Osaka crisis throws light on stars' mental health and media 'voyeurism' - RFI

 German goalkeeper Robert Enke and American world track cycling champion Kelly Catlin took their own lives.

 "In sport, you have to show that you are strong, almost invincible.
-So it is not compatible with weakness."
+It is not compatible with weakness."

 In France, care for the mental health of athletes has evolved over the past 20 years.